alicenet/alca-lockup-ui/README.md

     - MAD_TOKEN_HOLDER and MAD_TOKEN_ADDRESS can be left as defaults
 3. In project root run `npm run ii` to install all dependencies
 4. Start the development node with by running `npm run hh-env` from the project root
-5. Deploy contracts to the development node with `npm run deploy-deb` from the project root
+5. Deploy contracts to the development node with `npm run deploy-dev` from the project root
 6. Start the UI with `npm start`
 # Built from eth interface boilerplate